HawkEye201/EquityInsights/README.md

 # EquityInsights
+EquityInsights is a Node.js project offering real-time stock data retrieval, storage in MongoDB, and RESTful API endpoints for stock analysis and management, with in-memory caching for optimized performance.

 ### Featues
 - Real-time stock data retrieval from the BSE website
 - Storage of stock data in MongoDB